Itachi-Uchiha581/Auto-Data/README.md

 5. Open a Pull Request

 **Contributions can be made by making the existing code efficient and cleaner, adding new engines (an example engine with guide is already given inside autodata/engines), adding LLM training data analyser, creating testing scripts etc.**
+## Upcoming Features
+_Data Analysis Of LLM Data using a Bert Based Text Classifier: In progress_
 ## License

 Distributed under the GPL-3.0 License.
 See `LICENSE.txt` for more information.